emilyannemoses/blog/_posts/2019-07-04-functions-cont.md

 These definitions are important!
 Parameters and Arguments have different functionality in a function.

-Agnostic of language, an argument is a piece of data that is passed into a data **when the function is called** and a parameter is passed into a function **when the function is declared**
+Agnostic of language, an argument is a piece of data that is passed into a function **when the function is called** and a parameter is passed into a function **when the function is declared**

 ```python
 1 def choose_tortilla():